Thursday, 21 August 2025

 The Ogresuns in Animosity VII - part 4

 The Ogresuns rushed through the battleground streets of 2nd House, weaving between streets, allies, canal bridges, and piazas.
 Avoiding the areas of the worst fighting, sometimes making their route much longer.
-The made it to the Nebularch Court but diverted a little to a loot a nearby stronghouse.
+They made it to the Nebularch Court but diverted a little to loot a nearby stronghouse.

 +++